-All documents will be made available in the Capstone Portfolio course shell, and on our website's Forms page.
-To submit the Capstone Portfolio, students will download and fill out the Dossier Template available in the Capstone Portfolio folder on A2L, later uploading it into the Capstone Portfolio folder for submission.
+All documents will be made available in the Capstone Portfolio course shell.
+To submit the Capstone Portfolio, students will download Dossier Template available in the Capstone Portfolio folder on A2L, fill it out, and later upload it into the Capstone Portfolio folder for submission.